handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 }
 ```

-After sending a `TRANSFER` but before sending a `FINALIZE`, the owner can cancel the ownership transfer with `sendcancel`.
+After sending a `TRANSFER` but before sending a `FINALIZE`, the original owner can cancel the  transfer.
 The owner will retain control of the name.
-This is the recommended means of cancelling a transfer.
+This is the recommended means of canceling a transfer.
 Not to be confused with a `REVOKE`, which is only to be used in the case of a stolen key.
+There is no "cancel" covenant -- this transaction actually sends an `UPDATE`.

 ### Params